syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

   reports.Rows.Add("Phyllis Lapin", New DateTime(2014, 9, 21), New DateTime(2014, 9, 25))
   reports.Rows.Add("Stanley Hudson", New DateTime(2014, 9, 26), New DateTime(2014, 9, 30))

-  'Detects number format in DateTable values marker.AddVariable("Reports", reports, VariableTypeAction.DetectNumberFormat)
+  'Add collection to the marker variables where the name should match with input template 'Detects number format in DateTable values marker.AddVariable("Reports", reports, VariableTypeAction.DetectNumberFormat)